Missouri State Library (MOSL) - Office of the Secretary of State

 Grants ranging from $2,500 to $18,000 to Missouri public libraries to purchase automation and technology related equipment, software, and hardware for the purposes of improving network infrastructures.
 Funding may be used to purchase new equipment and replace older equipment in order to enhance library services.

--Libraries installing wireless access equipment with built-in report capabilities
+- Installing wireless access equipment with built-in report capabilities

--Libraries needing to replace or update computer training labs
+- Replacing or updating computer training labs

 Allowable expenses include, but are not limited to:

 - Computers, printers, and peripherals for staff or public use, request in the Technology and Supplies Category if per

 unit cost is under $5,000, request in the Equipment Category if $5,000 or higher per unit cost

 - Network, operating, time and print management, assistive, and office software, request in the Services and Software Category

 - Specialized technology for public use, such as early literacy stations, assistive devices, digital reader/printers, or self-checkout stations, request in the Technology and Supplies Category if under $5,000 per unit cost or in the Equipment Category if $5,000 or higher per unit cost